Strengthening Financial Avenues in Native American Communities

 Before movement from their lands by the Indian Removal Act of 1830, Native/Indigenous peoples enjoyed the lands’ bounties for hunting, fishing, gathering, housing, clothing, tools and other forms of natural currencies that contributed to their thriving lifestyles.
 Many Indigenous people continue to view relationships and nature as communal forms of currency.

 With some of these natural currencies removed, many Native Nations start to decline.
-Tribes, then, engaged with U.S. Congress through land and other treaties for sovereignty and self-determination.
+Tribes, then, engaged with U.S. Congress through land and other treaties for the protection of their inherent sovereignty and self-determination.
 The treaties often led to dependence on the government, loss of autonomy and new forms of poverty, such as breaking down social supports and causing social distresses and psychological traumas.

 The Government's Impact

 The U.S. Congress still controls commerce, as defined in Article 1, Section 8 of the Constitution.
-Ratified in 1791, this piece of legislation offered sovereignty, but with severe restrictions, especially in resource development, trade and limited tribal sovereignty.
+Ratified in 1791, this piece of legislation recognized Native Nations’ inherent sovereignty, but with severe restrictions, especially in resource development, trade and limited tribal sovereignty.
 These restrictions created dependencies for food, jobs, education and health services.
 Even with disagreements between Native nations and Congress, situations gradually improved for some tribes, but sovereignty alone does not guarantee prosperity.

 With Indian lands being owned and managed by the federal government, most Natives living on reservations do not hold deeds to their homes and the land on which their home sits.
 The Nations, with the fewest resources to create access to wealth, often do not have banks, leaving many Native people vulnerable to payday and title loan companies owned by non-Natives and situated outside the reservation boundaries.
 Off-reservation pawnbrokers do this in the same way.
 Often, those remain as the only access to funds when the people sell goods for a small price, only to lose the personal property from high-interest loan costs due at repayment.